mathesar-foundation/mathesar/CONTRIBUTING.md

 1. **Begin making your changes.**

-    - Make sure to follow our [code standards](/engineering/standards.md).
+    - Make sure to follow our [front end code standards](./mathesar_ui/STANDARDS.md) and [API standards](./mathesar/api/STANDARDS.md) where applicable.
     - If you are not familiar with GitHub or pull requests, please follow [GitHub's "Hello World" guide](https://guides.github.com/activities/hello-world/) first.
-Make sure to commit your changes on a new git branch named after the ticket you claimed (instead of on `master`).
+Make sure to commit your changes on a new git branch named after the ticket you claimed.
+Base that new branch on our `develop` branch.
     - Commit early, commit often.
 Write good commit messages.
 Try to keep pull requests small if possible, since it makes review easier.
     - If you expect your work to last longer than 1 week, open a draft pull request for your in-progress work.